 |Balanced, optimistic, or pessimistic.
 These models are based on past and present traffic data from Google and influence the calculation of travel time.
 For example, if the driver is often late, you can select the pessimistic model; if the driver tends to arrive early, select the optimistic one.
 You can adjust this setting if you select With traffic in the route parameters.|

 |The options after the activation of which the route is mapped avoiding toll roads, highways, or ferries, depending on your selection.
 This setting is available if you select By car as a mode of transportation.|

 In this section, you can configure the automatic termination of routes and the sequence in which orders should be visited.

-As a result of automatic termination, routes with unfulfilled orders disappear from the Routes page and go to the history.
-After that, it becomes possible to execute a report on them.
+As a result of automatic termination, a route with non-visited orders disappears from the Routes page and goes to the history.
+After that, you can execute a report on this route.
+If the route has non-visited single orders, their copies are saved on the Planning page.
 The estimated time of termination is shown in the information about the route.